Northwestern Kansas gets hit with half a foot of snow

 “I advise anyone not to get on the roads at all,” said trucker Jr. Anderson.

-At least a half a foot of snow and intense winds throughout Tuesday have caused I-70 to close from Hays to Denver.
+At least a half a foot of snow and intense winds caused I-70 to close from Hays to Denver.
+The interstate reopened Tuesday evening.

-Kansas Department of Transportation officials said they are doing their best to get the roads cleared off.
+Kansas Department of Transportation officials said they are doing their best to get the roads clear.

-“Sometimes a round will take, you know, 2 to 3 hours sometimes just to get back to town if you can’t see, so just be patient and we’re doing our best,” said KDOT Highway Maintenance Supervisor Tim Micek.
+“Sometimes a round will take, you know, two to three hours sometimes just to get back to town if you can’t see, so just be patient and we’re doing our best,” said KDOT Highway Maintenance Supervisor Tim Micek.

 Officials are advising drivers to be patient and stay off the roads until they are cleared.